 Having wood framing and subflooring exposed does offer a valuable opportunity to treat structural woods with a borate solution that penetrates the wood to provide long-term, effective and safe protection from termites and decay fungi.
 Boron based products tend to also help deter new mold growth, although they may not be formulated or labeled for that.

 Do not apply anything that would impede drying to the indoors.
-If you want to use a fungicide (to kill mold) or fungistatic (to prevent new growth) coating, make sure it’s very water vapor permeable (prefer perm rating of 5 or higher).
+If you want to use a fungicide (to kill mold) or fungistatic (to prevent new growth) or even a paint coating, make sure it’s very water vapor permeable (perm rating of at least 5, prefer 20 or higher).

 4. Does flooding affect my termite treatment?
 Is re-treatment needed?

 Most chemical soil treatments are not water soluble, so they remain in the soil.
 However, if any treated soil is washed away or covered by deposits of silt or mud, the chemical barrier is no longer effective.
 Flooding may also have an adverse effect on termite bait systems; saturated material in the bait stations must be replaced.
 Note also that soil treatment chemicals currently available last only 5-15 years, and retreatment is needed when they expire.